 Summary, or informal, probation usually lasts a maximum of three years, with limited exceptions.

-There are fees associated with formal probation, whereas with summary probation there are no fees charged to the probationer.
+There are probation fees associated with formal probation, whereas with summary probation there are no fees charged to the probationer.

 A misdemeanor is indeed a much less serious offense than a felony.
 A misdemeanor is punishable by no more than a year in county jail, however, a case involving convictions for multiple misdemeanors may involve more than a year of county jail.
-Bail in a misdemeanor case (at least until money bail is eliminated in October 2019), in contrast to bail in a felony case, is relatively low.
+Bail in a misdemeanor case (at least until money bail is possibly eliminated in October 2020), in contrast to bail in a felony case, is relatively low.
 In addition, a conviction for most misdemeanors are eligible for expungement, the exception being certain sex offenses as well as several other rarely prosecuted offenses.
 Most felonies are also eligible for expungement, unless the defendant was convicted of certain sex offenses or was punished by imposition of a prison sentence.

 There are many crimes that fit the description of a “wobbler.”
-Driving under the influence causing injury to others (Vehicle Code § 23153), domestic violence (Penal Code § 273.5), criminal threats (Penal Code § 422) and Grand Theft (Penal Code § 487) are just some of the more common of such crimes.
+Driving under the influence causing injury to others (Vehicle Code § 23153), domestic violence (Penal Code § 273.5), criminal threats (Penal Code § 422) and grand theft (Penal Code § 487) are just some of the more common of such crimes.
 A wobbler is an offense that can be filed as a felony or a misdemeanor.

 When a case involves a “wobbler,” it is prudent for the attorney representing defendant to consider filing a Penal Code § 17(b) motion for reduction of the charges from a felony to a misdemeanor.
-The circumstances of the crime, the defendant’s criminal history and his or her age are important considerations for the court on ruling on such a motion.
+The circumstances of the crime, the defendant’s criminal history and his or her age are important considerations for the judge in ruling on such a motion.
 The court will also consider the person’s personal history, such as his age, marital status, employment status, volunteer activity (community involvement) and education level.

 For more information about general criminal law concepts, click on the following articles: